-The Philistines from the maritime plain had made incursions into the Hebrew upland for the purposes of plunder, when one of this name, the son of Anath, otherwise unknown, headed a rising for the purpose of freeing the land from this oppression.
-He repelled the invasion, slaying 600 men with an “ox goad” (q.v.).
+The Philistines from the maritime plain had made incursions into the Hebrew upland for the purposes of plunder, when a man named Shamgar, the son of Anath, otherwise unknown, headed an uprising for the purpose of freeing the land from this oppression.
+He repelled the invasion, slaying 600 men with an “ox goad”.
 The goad was a formidable sharpointed instrument, sometimes ten feet long.
-He was probably contemporary for a time with Deborah and Barak (Judg.
-3:31; 5:6).

 Shamgar was probably contemporary for a time with Deborah and Barak (Judges 3:31; 5:6).

 Article Version: December 26, 2018